Neuropsychological and Learning Evaluation Services

 Areas of Assessment

 A comprehensive neuropsychological evaluation assesses different domains of functioning through testing and observation.
-These domains include:
+This type of evaluation includes a psychoeducational evaluation, plus assessment of additional domains.
+The following areas are carefully evaluated:

 - Academic Achievement